Velvet Revolver: Search for a new singer and solo careers (2008–2015)

 In April 2012, Weiland remarked that he would like to reunite permanently with Velvet Revolver, saying that "if Maynard James Keenan can do it with A Perfect Circle and Tool, then there's no reason why I shouldn't go and do it with both bands".
 Further in May in an interview with ABC Radio Weiland said that he had reunited with the band permanently for a tour and an album, which was denied a few days later by Slash in an interview with 93X.

 On May 12, 2014, in an interview at the MusiCares benefit concert, Slash told journalist Lucas H. Gordon that he "think[s] [they're] gonna audition a singer" in the future.
 However, he also stated that he would be touring with his solo band "for the next year and a half."

-On June 29, 2014, in an interview to Totalrock radio, Duff McKagan talked to Hayley Leggs in Clisson France about the subject of a new lead vocalist for Velvet Revolver and revealed that there had been at least one audition for the role of lead vocalist, but said that the person that they auditioned did not properly impress the remaining members of the band.
-He also ruled himself out of being the band's lead vocalist.
+On June 29, 2014, in an interview to Totalrock radio, Duff McKagan talked about revealed that there had been at least one audition for the role of lead vocalist, but that the person did not properly impress the remaining band members.
+He also stated he would not be the band's lead vocalist.

 On December 3, 2015, Weiland was found dead on his tour bus around 9 pm, one day before he was to perform in Minnesota with his band the Wildabouts, which ended the possible reunion.
 Both Slash and McKagan rejoined Guns N' Roses in 2016.